Originally published Apr 19, 2015

 As it turns out, this is a perfectly normal, healthy behavior.

-There are two reasons that cats roll around in litter products:
+There are three reasons that cats roll around in litter products:

 - dust bathing

 Dust bathing – an activity in which cats instinctively engage when they are in the wild.
 If a cat is unable to dust bathe outdoors, they will use litter boxes to compensate.
 Dust bathing enables cats to cover themselves in beneficial digestive bacteria (which they subsequently lick off and ingest) as well as scratch itches that they would otherwise be unable to reach.

 Scent marking – a process whereby a cat deposits the scent produced by glands located along the tail, on the chin, on the sides of the head, between the front paws, and near the genitals, thus marking any area where that scent has been deposited as belonging to them.
 It is particularly likely that cats will scent mark a litter box if there are multiple cats competing for access to the same litter box.
 It is important to keep in mind that because cats frequently groom themselves, it is unlikely that cats rolling around in their litter boxes will pose health risks to their owners so long as they are not petted immediately after having been in the box.

 Itching – Yes, it can be as simple as that.
 When your cat rolls around in the litter, it could simply be trying to scratch an itch.
 The litter box is a place where it can roll around on a large rough surface guaranteed to help it scratch.
 It might seem like an odd choice to us, but it makes a lot of sense to your cat.

 Check out Caymus enthusiastically rolling around in his clean litter box:

 Is rolling around in the litter box dangerous for your cat?